How to Answer Interview Questions About Company Culture

 - How would you describe your corporate culture in five words?

-- What's the best part of working here that I wouldn't be able to tell on a tour?
+- What's the best part of working here that I wouldn't be able to see on a tour?

 - What kind of employee achievements does the company recognize?